Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

 The inelastic signal reflects electron correlation including exchange and Coulomb repulsion effects, which is related to two-electron reduced density $\rho^{(2)}(\vec{r}_1,\vec{r}_2)$ incorporating the probability of two-electron distance.
 Thus for the small angle scattering, which is essential for electron correlation~\cite{YangJ20:Science368}, the additional denominator $s^4$ significantly enlarges the signal of smaller $s$ and improves the accuracy of experimental measurements.
 Besides, the elastic background for electron diffraction is much smaller, for the two terms of $\hat{\sigma}_e$ contributing from electronic and nuclear parts cancel out at forward scattering direction, which eliminates the unchanged part of the signal and enhances the sensitivity of percentage difference signal.
 We simulated the percentage difference signal of x-ray and electron diffraction for the pyridine molecule $S_{\mathrm{0}}$ and $S_{\mathrm{1}}(\mathrm{n}\pi^{\star})$ state on the CASSCF(10,9)/cc-pVTZ level.
 As shown in Fig.~\ref{fig:pyridine}, the electron diffraction shows larger PD signals and could be more sensitive to the change of electronic correlation in electronic state transition.

-UED is also a direct imaging method for dynamic structural evolution, for example, the temporally evolving structure of photoexcited CF$_3$I molecule can be reconstructed by ultrafast gas-phase electron diffraction of laser aligned sample of isolated molecules~\cite{Hens12:PRL109}.
+{Gas-phase electron diffraction, as is discussed above in "Ultrafast X-ray Diffraction Imaging", does not show amplification of scattered radiation through Bragg reflections.
+Pioneering works of Zewail and co-workers for the determination of transient molecular structures on picosecond timescale~\cite{Zewail03:HCA86} include non-equilibrium structures and radiationless processes.
+For example, in the nonconcerted elimination reaction of C$_2$F$_4$I$_2$, molecular structure of the transient intermediate (C$_2$F$_4$I) is determined as a nonbridged species~\cite{Hyotcherl01:Science291}.
+And dark structures in molecular radiationless transitions of several aromatic molecules can be directly determined using ultrafast electron diffraction~\cite{Remesh05:science307}.} The temporally evolving structure of photoexcited CF$_3$I molecule can be reconstructed by ultrafast gas-phase electron diffraction of laser aligned sample of isolated molecules~\cite{Hens12:PRL109}.
 The real space interatomic distances characterized by the pair distribution functions (PDF) can be extracted by Fourier transformation of diffraction pattern.
-Furthermore, the photodissociation and conical intersection dynamics of CF$_3$I has been directly imaged~\cite{YangJ18:Scicen361}.
-Single-photon excitation to the dissociative $^3Q_0$ state leads to the loss of C-I and F-I atom pairs reflected by PDF.
-The umbrella and breathing vibrational motion are resolved by comparison of C-F bond length and F-C-F bond angle retrieved from PDF and simulation result.
-For the two-photon channel, real space trajectory encoded in PDF indicates the nonadiabatic transition from Rydberg 7s state to CF$_3^+$-I$^-$ ion pair state and wavepacket bifurcation through conical intersection seam~\cite{YangJ18:Scicen361}.
+Furthermore, the photodissociation and conical intersection dynamics of CF$_3$I has been directly imaged~\cite{YangJ18:Scicen361}. {The coherent vibrational wavepacket of gas phase iodine molecules created by resonant laser excitation to $B$ state can be imaged by relativistic electrons diffraction.
+Beyond nuclear position, the spreading of nuclear wave packets can also be captured~\cite{YangJ16:PRL117}.
+As another example, the rotational wavepacket of impulsively laser-aligned nitrogen molecule can be captured using tabletop keV-UED~\cite{Xiong20:PRR2} and MeV-UED~\cite{YangJ16:NC7} achieving similar temporal resolution of $\sim$200 fs, and one images the temporal evolution of N$_2$ rotational wavepacket and angular distribution changing from prolate to oblate. }